Criminal Justice Studies (B.S.)

 An interdisciplinary program that incorporates resources from forensic science and sociology, Criminal Justice Studies at UND integrates a variety of different approaches.
-You'll gain:
+You will gain:

-- Expertise and training in many different aspects of law enforcement, corrections, juvenile justice and legal reasoning.
+- Expertise in many different aspects of law enforcement, corrections, juvenile justice and legal reasoning.

 - A deep understanding of how to enforce the law, apprehend criminals and protect your community.

 - A broad view of the field of criminal justice.

-You'll graduate ready to enter a law enforcement academy, pursue graduate studies or law school, or make your mark in corrections, law enforcement, government and beyond.
+You will graduate ready to enter a law enforcement academy, pursue graduate studies or law school, or make your mark in corrections, courts, law enforcement, government and other careers in criminal justice.

 Law (Accelerated B.S./J.D.)
 Program

 Shave off a year of law school while earning your bachelor's in Criminal Justice Studies.
-With the Law (Accelerated Bachelor's/J.D.) program you can double count credits your fourth year to go towards beginning coursework for a law degree.
+With the Law (Accelerated Bachelor's/J.D.) program you can double count credits from your first year in law school to complete your undergraduate degree.

 For more information, contact Criminal Justice Pre-Law Coordinator: Roni Mayzer